cecind123/SQL-challenge/README.md

-In this assignment, I design tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+In this assignment, I design tables to hold employee data provided in the CSVs, import the CSVs into a SQL database, and answer questions about the data.

 There are 3 components of this project: